The Supreme Court just punted on a major challenge to democracy

 The Supreme Court on Monday opted not to rule on one of the most politically fraught issues it faced, instead sending two major gerrymandering cases back to lower courts on procedural grounds.

 One case concerned Wisconsin’s heavily gerrymandered state legislative districts, drawn in 2011 to give Republicans a majority for the entire decade.
 In 2012, Democratic legislative candidates won more than 51 percent of the vote statewide, but Republicans won 60 of 99 seats in the state assembly.
-Democratic voters sued, arguing that the map violated their rights by preventing Democratic voters from electing the representatives of their choice.
+Democratic voters sued, arguing that the map violated their rights by preventing them from electing the representatives of their choice.

 But Chief Justice John Roberts remanded the case to the district court over the question of the plaintiffs’ standing—whether they had a right to bring the case at all.
 The plaintiffs, he wrote, will now have the opportunity to buttress their argument that they were in fact hurt by the statewide map, a necessary precondition for them to sue.
-The court ruled that the voters challenging the map had failed to prove an individual injury to themselves, and instead focused on a broad injury to Democrats.
+The court ruled that the voters challenging the map had failed to prove an individual injury to themselves and instead focused on a broad injury to Democrats.

 The chief justice wrote for a unanimous court, except for Justices Clarence Thomas and Neil Gorsuch, who declined to join only one section of the ruling.